AtunBetun/Doubly-Linked-List-Implementation/README.md

           Final Assignment: Develop a linkedlist.cpp implementation of a doubly linked list with dummy header and tail.
 The linked list will store statistical information concerning a survey on whether people believe whether “Cheese Cake” is a pie or cake.

 Functions Implemented:
-a.
           Empty()
-b.
-Size() - How many records are contained
-c.
-Find() - Find a specific record
+          Size() - How many records are contained Find() - Find a specific record
-d.
           Insert() - Insert a node
-e.
           Delete() - Delete a node
-f.
           Print() - Print to standard output
-g.
-List() - List the current record to standard output
-h.
-CountPie() - Count the number of records that believe it is a Pie
-i.
-CountCake()- Count the number of records that believe it is a Cake
+          List() - List the current record to standard output CountPie() - Count the number of records that believe it is a Pie CountCake()- Count the number of records that believe it is a Cake

 The file will contain an undisclosed number of records that contain the following fields, each